otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 publish and store Client Profiles, Prekey Profiles and Prekey Messages, and retrieve Prekey Ensembles from an untrusted Prekey Server.
-A Prekey Ensemble contains the publisher's Client Profile, the publisher's Prekey Profile and one prekey message (which contains one-time use ephemeral public prekey values), as defined in the OTRv4 specification [\[1\]](#references).
+A Prekey Ensemble contains the publisher's Client Profile, the publisher's Prekey Profile and one Prekey Message (which contains one-time use ephemeral public prekey values), as defined in the OTRv4 specification [\[1\]](#references).
 These Prekey Ensembles are used for starting offline conversations.

 The OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
 This DAKE begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for a Prekey Ensemble for Bob.
-The values for the Prekeys Ensembles have previously been stored in the Prekey Server by a request from Bob.
+The values for the Prekeys Ensembles have been previously stored in the Prekey Server by a request from Bob.

-This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey ensembles and its values.
+This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve Prekey Ensembles and its values.

 ## Conventions